Skip to main content

 This type of access control is highly secure, as the app can be configured to require additional authentication steps, such as a PIN code or biometric scan already built into the phone.
 Smartphones are not as easily compromised as key cards and fobs, and people are more likely to report a phone lost or stolen right away.

-Adding video to office keyless door lock systems increases security at the building.
+Adding video to office door lock systems increases security at the building.
 A fully integrated or all-in-one solution can be configured to require additional authentication steps and allow security teams to visually verify that somebody is who they say they are.
 Furthermore, the system can be set up to trigger alerts or notifications when the door is unlocked.

 Benefits of keyless door entry systems for business and commercial use

-• Accessibility:Keyless door entry solutions enable staff and customers with limited mobility to access secure areas safely and comfortably.
+• Accessibility: They enable staff and customers with limited mobility to access secure areas safely and comfortably.

 • Integration capabilities: Security system integrators can connect keyless security systems to cameras, sensors and alarms to create customized, real-time security responses.

-• Easy set up and maintenance: Keyless entry systems for commercial properties use intuitive software for quick configuration and customization, with automated updates to help protect against emerging cyber threats.
+• Easy setup and maintenance: Keyless entry systems for commercial properties use intuitive software for quick configuration and customization, with automated updates to help protect against emerging cyber threats.

-Download your free 2025 guide to access control
+Download your free 2026 guide to access control

 What’s inside: